revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-74. In Kafka, have you deal with subscriber programs or consumer programs?
+74.In Kafka, have you deal with subscriber programs or consumer programs?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Kafka consumers is a part of a consumer group.
-When multiple consumers are subscribed to a topic and belong to the same consumer group, each consumer in the group will receive messages from a different subset of the partitions in the topic.
+Kafka consumers is a part of a consumer group.When multiple consumers are subscribed to a topic and belong to the same consumer group, each consumer in the group will receive messages from a different subset of the partitions in the topic.

 </details>
 </blockquote>

 ---

-75. Why is block size set to 128 MB in Hadoop HDFS?
+75.Why is block size set to 128 MB in Hadoop HDFS?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)